 Written by a colleague.

 We hope this helps you with where to stay in Rotterdam for your trip.
 Whether it’s for a business trip or leisure!!
+To help with your visit to Rotterdam, we have a summer guide and winter guide with top highlights and local secrets that you shouldn’t miss.

 - If you are planning to visit Rotterdam, keep in mind that most places is easy accessible with the really good tram, bus and metro system.